 Canna-Pet also offers a bunch of information on their website about dosing and other important topics to help pet owners stay informed about how to use their products.

-Best of all, Canna-Pet is one of the few CBD pet companies that has products specifically designed to be used with horses.
+Canna-Pet is another one of the few CBD pet companies that has products specifically designed to be used with horses.

 These mixtures contain a specially formulated extract made from whole hemp plants and are available in large bottles of up to 120ml.

-All in all, I was super impressed with the quality of Canna-Pets products, and I also saw that their website had countless positive reviews.
+All in all, I was happy with the quality of Canna-Pets products, and I also saw that their website had countless positive reviews.

 Are Other Owners Using CBD With Their Horses?